nikvoronin/Xm4Battery/README.md

 }
 ```

-The same but with a cached list of the last updated properties
+Same thing but with a cached list of the last updated properties

 ```csharp
 _ = btDevice.UpdateProperties();